 The idea is to find both row swap and column swap maximum size binary submatrix and compare.

-To find the maximum sized binary sub-matrix with row swaps allowed, make a 2-D array, say dp[i][j].
+To find the maximum-sized binary sub-matrix with row swaps allowed, make a 2-D array, say dp[i][j].
 Each value of dp[i][j] contains the number of consecutive 1s on right side of (i,j) in i-th row.
 Now, store each column in the 1-D temporary array one by one, say b and sort, and find maximum b[i] * (n – i), since b[i] is indicating the sub-matrix width and (n – i) is sub-matrix height.

 Similarly, to find the maximum size binary sub-matrix with column swap allowed, find dp[i][j], where each value contains the number of consecutive 1 below the (i, j) in j-th column.
 Similarly, store each row in the 1-D temporary array one by one, say b and sort.
 Find maximum b[i] * (m – i), since b[i] is indicating the submatrix height and (n – i) is submatrix width.

-Below is C++ implementation of this approach:
+Below is the implementation of this approach:

 Row Swap 6

 This article is contributed by Anuj Chauhan.
-If you like GeeksforGeeks and would like to contribute, you can also write an article using contribute.geeksforgeeks.org or mail your article to firstname.lastname@example.org.
+If you like GeeksforGeeks and would like to contribute, you can also write an article using write.geeksforgeeks.org or mail your article to firstname.lastname@example.org.
 See your article appearing on the GeeksforGeeks main page and help other Geeks.